maitruongson-vn107/EPL-1819-Dashboard/README.md

 **1. Set Neo4j Local Server**

-Create a Neo4j local server with these default settings:
+Create a new Neo4j DBMS or use a currently working one.

+Within that DBMS, create a database named **"epl1819"**.
+All the configurations are listed below:

 - URL: bolt://localhost:7687
-- DB Name: "neo4j"
+- DB Name: "epl1819"
 - Username: "neo4j"
 - Password: "S1o0n720"

-If you want to customize username & password, you can change the constant value in `/utils/constant.py` file
+If you want to customize these configurations, you can change the constant values in `/utils/constant.py` file

 **2. Create Python environments**